shellrow/nrev/README.md

 - Npcap or WinPcap Installation:
     - Ensure that you have [Npcap](https://npcap.com/#download) or WinPcap installed on your system.
-    - You can check installation by 'nerum check' command.
+    - You can check installation by `nerum check` command.
 Or Please install Npcap from https://npcap.com/#download
     - If using Npcap, make sure to install it with the "Install Npcap in WinPcap API-compatible Mode" option.
 - Build Dependencies:
     - Place the Packet.lib file from the [Npcap SDK](https://npcap.com/#download) or WinPcap Developers pack in a directory named lib at the root of this repository.